HabitatFramework/TechnicalGuide/configuration/configuration.rst

 Database Connection
 ===================

-1. Double-click on the link in the start menu or the desktop icon (HLU GIS tool) to launch the application.
+1. Double-click on the link in the start menu or the desktop icon (HLU GIS Tool - Launch) to launch the application.

 2. Once the tool is running a 'Connection Type' dialog will be displayed as shown in the figure :ref:`figCTD`.